jason-mspkickstart/mcp-unifi/README.md

 silently no-ops there: every write appears to succeed and every read misses.
 Put the Worker on a custom domain or accept that every call goes to UniFi.

+**Two different UniFi keys exist, and only one of them works here.** The key under a console's Settings, Control Plane, Integrations is local to that console.
+This server needs the account-level key from unifi.ui.com under Settings, API Keys.
+It is shown once, so copy it when you create it.

 ## Prerequisites

 - A Cloudflare account.
 The free plan is enough.
-- A UniFi API key from unifi.ui.com, under Settings, Control Plane, Integrations.
+- A UniFi **account-level** API key from unifi.ui.com, under Settings, API Keys.
+This is not the same as the key under Settings, Control Plane, Integrations: that one is local to a single console and cannot see a fleet.
+See the note below on which account to generate it from.
 - Consoles running firmware 5.0.3 or later.
 Below that there is no Cloud Connector proxy and the console cannot be managed remotely at all. `list_consoles` tells you which of yours qualify.
 - For managing consoles you do not personally own, an **organisation** API key.
-A personal key only reaches consoles belonging to its owner, which is the usual reason an MSP sees a 403 on a client site.
+Each key is tied to the account or organisation that generated it, so a personal key only reaches consoles belonging to its owner.
+Generating the key from your personal account instead of the organisation that administers the client consoles is the usual reason an MSP sees a 403 on a client site.

 ## Deploy